Outlet List Requirements

 The outlet list is not a one-time delivery.

-Updates can be shared using the same method as the initial list, either through updated files or via API access.
+Updates can use the same method as the initial list (file or API)

 Last updated